plops/cl-cpp-generator2/README.md

 start parameter if it is not nil.
 A thorough test of can require a lot of cases.

+## Avoid redundant parentheses (Work in progress)

+I can't just return strings anymore.
+I will also have to return the most recent operator, so that I can compare precedence with the operator that is in the next higher level of the abstract syntax tree.

 ## History
 cl-cpp-generator2 is the tenth in a series of code generators.
 It builds on the learnings and experiences from various other projects